apache/infrastructure-website/content/pages/services.md

 - Teams can conduct and record meetings through Internet Relay Chat (IRC) using [ASFBot](asfbot.html).
 - [Localization tools](localization.html).
 - The Apache <a href="https://creadur.apache.org/rat/" target="_blank">Release Audit Tool (RAT)</a> can help you confirm that your proposed product release complies with all ASF requirements.
+- The ASF <a href="https://oauth.apache.org/api.html" target="_blank">OAuth</a> system provides a focal point for services wishing to make use of authentication without security implications around storing sensitive user data.
+Many Apache services use it to validate that the user requesting access is a committer within the project and has lawful access to the systems in question.

 <h4 id="source-repository">Version control<a class="headerlink" href="#source-repository" title="Permanent link">&para;</a></h2>